mdn/interactive-examples/CONTRIBUTING.md

 ### Updating the metadata

 All that remains is to tell the page generator about our new example.
-To do this, open up `site.json` at the root of the project folder.
-Under `pages`, find an existing entry with a `type` of `js`.
+To do this, open up `meta.json` in the current folder (i.e. at "live-examples/js-examples/array/meta.json").

-Copy and paste the example then update it to your new example, noting that pages are grouped by `type`, and then alphabetically for each `type`.
+Under `pages`, copy and paste the example then update it to your new example, noting that pages are sorted alphabetically.

 You entry will look something like the following when edited:

 ```
 "arrayFrom": {
     "baseTmpl": "tmpl/live-js-tmpl.html",
-    "exampleCode": "live-examples/js-examples/array-from.html",
+    "exampleCode": "live-examples/js-examples/array/array-from.html",
     "fileName": "array-from.html",
     "title": "JavaScript Demo: Array.from()",
     "type": "js"